-ED 240, ED 240A Integrating Educational Technology in the Classroom

-This course addresses the application of learning technologies in the K-12 classroom, focusing on new media and technology to foster creative and divergent thinking.
+Integrating Educational Technology in the Classroom ED 240/ 240A 3 credits Spring/ PGS This course addresses the application of learning technologies in the K-12 classroom, focusing on new media and technology to foster creative and divergent thinking.
 Emphasis will be on the incorporation of technologies in the teaching and learning process.

-ED 250, ED 250A Introduction to Education with Practicum (30 hours)

-Taken prior to admission into the Teacher Education Program, this course explores teaching as a career choice and includes an examination of the historical, theoretical, philosophical, and sociological foundations of education.
+ED 250/250A Introduction to Education with Practicum (30 hours) 2 credits Spring/ PGS Taken prior to admission into the Teacher Education Program, this course explores teaching as a career choice and includes an examination of the historical, theoretical, philosophical, and sociological foundations of education.
 It includes current issues, practices, roles of school personnel, and federal and state laws related to education.
 A concurrent 30-hour practicum is required.

-ED 260, ED 260A Human Development and Learning Theory Implications for P-12

-The course is an integrated approach to foundational work in learning theory and human development and their application in educational settings.
+Human Development & Learning Theory Implications for P-12 ED 260/ 260A 4 credits Fall/ PGS The course is an integrated approach to foundational work in learning theory and human development and their application in educational settings.
 The course approaches the study of the mental, physical, emotional, interpersonal, and spiritual development of a person from birth to death.
 Understanding and addressing learner similarities and differences is a recurrent issue throughout this course.
 Classical and contemporary theories of learning and instruction shall be applied to a variety of classroom situations.
 Self-concept, cognitive and affective potential, lesson planning, and learning hierarchies shall be addressed.
 While issues across the life span will be addressed, the school-age years (early childhood, elementary, middle school, and high school) will be emphasized.

-ED 281, ED 281A Curriculum Planning and the Role of the Teacher
+Curriculum Planning and the Role of the Teacher ED 281/281A